Study in Canberra

 Street vibe: Quiet

 Canberra is Australia’s capital and one of its few inland cities.
-It, along with the territory it occupies within New South Wales (NSW), was marked out during the early 1900s as the home for Australia’s parliament.
-The city is highly planned, with the design featuring an artificial lake and roads fanning out from Parliament House.
+The city and the territory it occupies within New South Wales (NSW) were designated in the early 1900s as the home for Australia’s parliament.
+Canberra is highly planned, featuring an artificial lake and roads fanning out from Parliament House.

 Plans for Canberra also included the Australian National University (ANU), which was constructed next to the lake.
 The city centre is on one side of the campus and botanical gardens on the other.
 A 2nd university, the University of Canberra, is a short drive away.